Mark Twain: Imperialism

-Before 1899, Twain was an ardent imperialist.
+Before 1899, Twain was largely in favor of imperialism.
 In the late 1860s and early 1870s, he spoke out strongly in favor of American interests in the Hawaiian Islands.
-He said the war with Spain in 1898 was "the worthiest" war ever fought.
-In 1899, however, he reversed course.
+Twain said the war with Spain in 1898 was "the worthiest" war ever fought.
+However, he reversed course in 1899.
 In the New York Herald, October 16, 1900, Twain describes his transformation and political awakening, in the context of the Philippine–American War, to anti-imperialism:

 During the Boxer Rebellion, Twain said that "the Boxer is a patriot.
 He loves his country better than he does the countries of other people.
 I wish him success."

 From 1901, soon after his return from Europe, until his death in 1910, Twain was vice-president of the American Anti-Imperialist League, which opposed the annexation of the Philippines by the United States and had "tens of thousands of members".
 He wrote many political pamphlets for the organization.
-The Incident in the Philippines, posthumously published in 1924, was in response to the Moro Crater Massacre, in which six hundred Moros were killed.
+The Incident in the Philippines, posthumously published in 1924, was in response to the Moro Crater Massacre, in which 600 Moros were killed.
+Twain wrote: "In what way was it a battle?
+It has no resemblance to a battle...We cleaned up our four days' work and made it complete by butchering these helpless people."
 Many of his neglected and previously uncollected writings on anti-imperialism appeared for the first time in book form in 1992.